vizui/designpatterns/docs/content/patterns/components/dialogs.md

 __Footer__
 - Contains action buttons
 - Primary action buttons are right aligned
-- Cancel buttons are left aligned
+- Cancel/previous buttons are left aligned
 - Use button styles that match the actions/priority, but if there more than two buttons with similar actions/priority, use the default button style for them all
+- Buttons should use action verbs that describe by themselves what will happen on click (e.g., 'Delete user' instead of 'Ok')

 [preview]
 <div class="modal fade in" style="display: block; position: relative; z-index: inherit;">